mikej340/tivmuseum/README.md

   - proper DB?
   - Need DB IDs?
 - Is Holiday Activities used for people on holiday?
 I thought it was for eg Halloween event
-- Christmas?
-E.g. Father Christmas is 8.50 for kids?
 - Dashboard / Kiosk dashboard
   - Consider turning app/page into a “Kiosk Dashboard” or some shit; visitor counter, common web links, current surveys, activities, newsletter, calendar, email Pippa, Carrie. 🤷
 - figure out how gonna manage submissions